-1.Get a kitchen upgrade
+Get a kitchen upgrade.Get a kitchen upgrade.

-Before staging, clean everything.Before staging, clean everything
+Before staging, clean everything.Before staging, clean everything.

 Home staging is a tried and tested strategy for selling an apartment.
-But before you can start you need to prep the apartment.
-Go through the entire place, from ceiling to floor and give everything a deep clean.
+But before you can start, you need to prep the apartment.
+Go through the entire place, from ceiling to floor, and give everything a deep clean.
 Nobody likes to see faded walls or dirty windows.
-If it’s been a while since you had a professional deep clean now is the time to do it.
+If it’s been a while since you had a professional deep clean, now is the time to do it.

 Consider a renovationConsider a renovation

 Alright, this is where we get into the pricy territory.
-Renovations can be expensive and time-consuming but if your broker is pushing for it, there’s probably a good reason.
+Renovations can be expensive and time-consuming, but if your broker is pushing for it, there’s probably a good reason.
 If done right, there’s a good chance that the apartment will sell for higher than expected.
 Meaning you’ll not only recuperate the costs of the renovation but maybe also make some extra money from it.